Regularity as Regularization: Smooth and Strongly Convex Brenier Potentials in Optimal Transport: EXPERIMENTS

 It is natural to ask that similar colors are transferred to similar colors, and that different colors are transferred to different colors.
 These two demands translate into the smoothness and strong convexity of the Brenier potential from which derives the color transfer mapping.
 We therefore propose to compute a SSNB potential and map between the source and target distributions in the color space.

-In order to make to computations tractable, we compute a k-means clustering with $30$ clusters for each point cloud, and compute the SSNB potential using the two empirical measures on the centroids.
+In order to make the computations tractable, we compute a k-means clustering with $30$ clusters for each point cloud, and compute the SSNB potential using the two empirical measures on the centroids.

 We then recompute a k-means clustering of the source point cloud with $1000$ clusters.
-For each of the $1000$ centroids, we compute its new color solving QP~\eqref{eqn:newpoint}.
+For each of the $1000$ centroids, we compute its new color by solving QCQP~\eqref{eqn:newpoint}.
 A pixel in the original image then sees its color changed according to the transformation of its nearest neighbor among the $1000$ centroids.

 In Figure~\ref{fig:colortransfer}, we show the color-transferred results using OT, or SSNB potentials for different values of parameters $\scvx$ and $L$.
-Larger images are available in the supplementary material.
+Smaller values of $L$ give more uniform colors, while larger values of $\scvx$ give more contrast.